 “An exemption pursuant to Section 110 para.
 2 ZPO does not exist and is not invoked by the applicant.”

-The decision is not surprising: As a result of the withdrawal of the United Kingdom from the European Union, UK parties are obliged under Section 110 ZPO to provide security for costs, if the other party so requests.
+The decision is not surprising: As a result of the United Kingdom’s withdrawal from the European Union, UK parties are obliged under Section 110 ZPO to provide security for costs, if the other party so requests.
 Prior to Brexit, the German courts had rejected applications for security for costs or applications for freezing orders filed in anticipation of Brexit and denied giving Brexit a “pre-effect” in civil proceedings (see here and here).
 However, the decision of the Federal Supreme Court brings clarity with regard to some practically relevant questions:

 If the claimant is domiciled in the UK, defendants can still apply for foreign security in the second instance.

 How far the proceedings have progressed has no bearing on whether security is to be provided.
-The court can take into account the progress of the proceedings to date when assessing the amount of the foreigner’s security.
+The court can take into account the state of the proceedings when assessing the amount of the security.

 The Federal Supreme Court finally provides some, but not complete clarity on the question whether any of the old multilateral or bilateral treaties still apply: